Concorde: Heating problems

+Concorde had livery restrictions; the majority of the surface had to be covered with a highly reflective white paint to avoid overheating the aluminium structure due to heating effects.
+The white finish reduced the skin temperature by 6 to 11 C-change.

 Structural issues

-Due to its high speeds, large forces were applied to the aircraft during banks and turns, and caused twisting and distortion of the aircraft's structure.
-In addition there were concerns over maintaining precise control at supersonic speeds.
-Both of these issues were resolved by active ratio changes between the inboard and outboard elevons, varying at differing speeds including supersonic.
-Only the innermost elevons, which are attached to the stiffest area of the wings, were active at high speed.
-Additionally, the narrow fuselage meant that the aircraft flexed.
-This was visible from the rear passengers' viewpoints.
+Due to its high speeds, large forces were applied to the aircraft during turns, causing distortion of the aircraft's structure.
+There were concerns over maintaining precise control at supersonic speeds.
+Both of these issues were resolved by ratio changes between the inboard and outboard elevon deflections, varying at differing speeds including supersonic.
+Only the innermost elevons, attached to the stiffest area of the wings, were used at higher speeds.
+The narrow fuselage flexed, which was apparent to rear passengers looking along the length of the cabin.

-When any aircraft passes the critical mach of that particular airframe, the centre of pressure shifts rearwards.
-This causes a pitch down moment on the aircraft if the centre of gravity remains where it was.
-The engineers designed the wings in a specific manner to reduce this shift, but there was still a shift of about 2 m.
-This could have been countered by the use of trim controls, but at such high speeds this would have dramatically increased drag.
+When any aircraft passes the critical mach of its airframe, the centre of pressure shifts rearwards.
+This causes a pitch-down moment on the aircraft if the centre of gravity remains where it was.
+The wings were designed to reduce this, but there was still a shift of about 2 m.
+This could have been countered by the use of trim controls, but at such high speeds, this would have increased drag which would have been unacceptable.
 Instead, the distribution of fuel along the aircraft was shifted during acceleration and deceleration to move the centre of gravity, effectively acting as an auxiliary trim control.

 Range

 To fly non-stop across the Atlantic Ocean, Concorde required the greatest supersonic range of any aircraft.
-This was achieved by a combination of engines which were highly efficient at supersonic speeds, a slender fuselage with high fineness ratio, and a complex wing shape for a high lift-to-drag ratio.
-This also required carrying only a modest payload and a high fuel capacity, and the aircraft was trimmed to avoid unnecessary drag.
+This was achieved by a combination of powerplants which were efficient at twice the speed of sound, a slender fuselage with high fineness ratio, and a complex wing shape for a high lift-to-drag ratio.
+Only a modest payload could be carried and the aircraft was trimmed without using deflected control surfaces, to avoid the drag that would incur.

 Nevertheless, soon after Concorde began flying, a Concorde "B" model was designed with slightly larger fuel capacity and slightly larger wings with leading edge slats to improve aerodynamic performance at all speeds, with the objective of expanding the range to reach markets in new regions.
-It featured more powerful engines with sound deadening and without the fuel-hungry and noisy afterburner.
-It was speculated that it was reasonably possible to create an engine with up to 25% gain in efficiency over the Rolls-Royce/Snecma Olympus 593.
+It would have higher thrust engines with noise reducing features and no environmentally objectionable afterburner.
+Preliminary design studies showed that an engine with a 25% gain in efficiency over the Rolls-Royce/Snecma Olympus 593 could be produced.
 This would have given 500 mi additional range and a greater payload, making new commercial routes possible.
 This was cancelled due in part to poor sales of Concorde, but also to the rising cost of aviation fuel in the 1970s.